2014-2015 Teams & Competitions

 ABA MediationDenise Arana

 In the Spring of 2014, Fordham competed in the InterNational Academy of Dispute Resolution Mediation Competition in Chicago, IL.
 The competition is designed to test meditation skills with teams participating in mediator, advocate, and client roles.
 This competition includes teams from the United States, Great Britain, Canada, and Germany.
 Last year, the team placed 2nd for the team mediator award and 7th for the team advocate/client award.
-This year, the team will be competing in London, England and won Best Advocate/Client Team.
+This year, the team competed in London, England and won Best Advocate/Client Team.

 ICC International Commercial Mediation